HuiqingSun/map/README.md

         return 'darkblue'
  ```

-chapel_hill["color"] = chapel_hill.apply(categorycolors, axis=1)
+·chapel_hill["color"] = chapel_hill.apply(categorycolors, axis=1)
-[ChapelHillEVData.csv file](https://github.com/HuiqingSun/EJProject/blob/main/ChapelHillEVData.csv) contains names and categories of addresses, as well as the coordinates, and the above codes set different colors to represent different categories: greens are Smells, blues are WTPs, reds are Superfunds, purples are Vultures, yellows are Parks.
+[ChapelHillEVData.csv file](https://github.com/HuiqingSun/EJProject/blob/main/ChapelHillEVData.csv) contains names and categories of addresses, as well as the coordinates, and the above codes set different colors to represent different categories: # greens are Smells#, #blues are WTPs, reds are Superfunds, purples are Vultures, yellows are Parks.

 ```